 The iPad tablet was sold beginning in 2010.
 People didn't realize that they needed another type of personal digital device (somewhere in the middle of a laptop and a smartphone).
 Apple has sold 34 million of them and still controls more than 50% of the market today.
 As a result the PC industry is shrinking rapidly.

 Rumors are flying about the next product that Apple will develop.
 Will the "iTV" be released soon?
 It has the potential to affect the way we watch the "telly" and order entertainment.

-Another company that was launched in 1977 is Oracle (NASDAQ: ORCL).
+Another company that was launched in 1977 is Oracle (NYSE: ORCL).
 The IPO for the database software and computer company was held on March 12, 1986.
 The stock has appreciated 5,940% since then, averaging a gain of 16.4% per year, easily beating the overall market.

 Founder and CEO Larry Ellison, and one of Steve Jobs' best friends, recently made headlines when he bought most of the Hawaiian island of Lanai for the tidy sum of about $500 million.

 Oracle has made many technical innovations, primarily in relational databases, over the years and is one of the most recognizable names in that business.
 After acquiring Sun Microsystems about 3 years ago the company is now heavily involved in the hardware world as well.